raysan5/rguistyler/README.md

  - **Global style editing or control specific**
  - Preview new style in real time and test controls
- - Disabled control mode editing included (checkbox)
+ - Select controls state: NORMAL, FOCUSED, PRESSED, DISABLED
- - Import your **image style palette** (drag&drop)
+ - Import custom style font, configure size and spacing
  - Save/Load your style as **.rgs (text or binary mode)**
- - Export your style as **image style palette** or **controls table**
+ - Export your style as **code file (.h)** or **controls table (.png)**
  - Color palette menu for quick save/selection
  - **Completely portable (single file)**
- - Free and open source

 ## Usage

-The tool is pretty intuitive and easy-to-use, just choose the control to edit, the property to edit and select a color.
+The tool is pretty intuitive and easy-to-use, just choose the control to edit, the property to edit and select a value/color.
 Changes can be tested in real time in the same tool.
 Actually, updated style is directly applied to the same tool.

-Once a style has been created, just save it as a **.rgs** file, it can be saved as text or binary mode.
+Once a style has been created, just save it as **.rgs** or export as **code (.h)** or **style table (.png)**.

 ## Screenshots